-All testing for illegal drugs will be conducted by the testing of an individual's urine specimen.
+College Administered Testing: All testing for illegal drugs will be conducted by the testing of an individual's urine specimen.
+Tests for alcohol can be administered through blood, urine, saliva, or a breathalyzer.
 Trained professional contractors will conduct all specimen collections.
-All test results will be provided to NWCOC through American Diagnostics Corporation.
+The results of all college administered tests will be provided to NWCOC through a reputable provider.
 Individuals will be given an opportunity to discuss potential test results with a NWCOC arbitrator prior to testing.
-NWCOC will follow up on such information as deemed appropriate.
+The NWCOC will follow up on such information as deemed appropriate.